INTRODUCTION

 “We are not separate from nature.”

 It’s a mantra that has spread into at least some corners of Western-influenced society.
 For those concerned about humanity’s future on Planet Earth, this is a good sign.
 But speaking it is one thing, knowing it is another, and both are not enough.
 How do we feel this sentence so deeply that the sentence itself seems as obvious as “we are not separate from our legs?”
-How does feeling this lead to reconnecting so deeply that our thoughts and actions perpetuate the wisdom of nature…because those thoughts and actions are made of and fed by that wisdom?
-This is Oika.
+How does feeling this lead to reconnecting so deeply that our thoughts and actions perpetuate the wisdom of nature…because both scientifically and experientially, we understand that those thoughts and actions are made of and fed by that wisdom?
+This is the proposal of Oika.

 Leading thinkers today are pointing to an undertone of destruction embedded deeply in the fabric of powerful, Western-oriented societies.
 Oika points to - or rather, occupies - another undertone, a cosmic Creative Life-Force that is primal and even more powerful, if we could all manage to reconnect to it.